 The practice's website provided patients with information about the range of treatments available at the practice.
-These included general dentistry and treatments for gum disease and more complex treatment such as dental implants.
+These included general dentistry and orthodontics.

-Each treatment room had a screen so the dentists could show patient's photographs and X-ray images when they discussed treatment options.
+Each treatment room had a screen so the dentists could show patients X-ray images when they discussed treatment options.
+The dentists also used intra-oral cameras to show patients areas which are difficult to see in a mirror.